-North Lombard’s King Burrito quietly turns 20 in November,* a milestone that testifies to the sort of anti-trendiness that anchors every great, unkillable neighborhood restaurant.
+North Lombard’s King Burrito has been there since 1995,* a milestone that testifies to the sort of anti-trendiness that anchors every great, unkillable neighborhood restaurant.
 So let’s raise a Jarritos and look at what it takes to be a survivor.

 Be open.
 A lot.